 6) Add ONE 3 oz. package of Liquid Fruit Pectin, 2 Pack, 6 Fl Oz (this Amazon link is for a 2 pack box, please do not be confused by the link description).
 Boil for 2 minutes.
 You want to have the large saucepan mentioned so that the mixture doesn’t boil over the top of your pot in this step.

 7) Ladle jelly into the hot, sterilized jars leaving approximately 1/2 inch head space.
-Screw on sterilized lids until they are “finger tight”.
+(I like half pint jars like THESE) Screw on sterilized lids until they are “finger tight”.
 Use tongs to retrieve the hot jars and lids from their sterilization bath.
-Some recipes say to process jars of jelly in a Water-Bath Canner for 5 minutes, but I always do what my mother and grandmother did and just turn them upside down for 5 or 10 minutes, then right them to cool and they seal just fine.
+Some recipes say to process jars of jelly in a Water-Bath Canner for 15 minutes, but I always do what my mother and grandmother did and just turn them upside down for 5 or 10 minutes, then right them to cool and they seal just fine.
 If botulism were a concern because of the acidity level, I would go for the pressure canner, but for jellies like this it’s not necessary.
 The water bath canner for only 5 minutes doesn’t get hot enough to address that anyway.